Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 ### LLM-powered Question Reprompts

-The [Question Node](../ai/flow-nodes/message/question.md) contains a feature to output a prompt to the user when they have answered a question incorrectly.
-Instead of simply sending a static text, you can use LLMs to create a dynamic output instead.
+The [Question Node](../ai/flow-nodes/message/question.md#reprompt-message) includes a feature to output a prompt to the user when they have answered a question incorrectly.
+Instead of using static text, you can use LLMs to generate a more dynamic and personalized output.

-### Knowledge Search Extract and Output
+### Search Extract Output Node

 The [Search Extract Output Node](../ai/flow-nodes/other-nodes/search-extract-output.md) uses Cognigy [Knowledge AI](../ai/knowledge-ai/overview.md) to execute a search within a Knowledge Store, extracts a relevant answer via a generative AI model, and creates an output.